Argentina, Brazil to liberalize auto trade after talks stall

-SAO PAULO, June 27 (Reuters) - Argentina and Brazil have failed to reach an agreement extending a car trade pact before a June 30 deadline and will therefore revert to more liberal bilateral commerce while they work on alternatives, a Brazilian government official told Reuters.
+SAO PAULO (Reuters) - Argentina and Brazil have failed to reach an agreement extending a car trade pact before a June 30 deadline and will therefore revert to more liberal bilateral commerce while they work on alternatives, a Brazilian government official told Reuters.

 “There is no definition.
 In principle a free trade regime will kick in as of Monday,” said a Brazilian official on Thursday who is close to the negotiations but who asked not to be identified as he was not authorized to speak on the record.